Oily Skin

 Other Drying Products

-• Oil Control/Prevention Lotions: Oil preventing creams or lotions help reduce facial oils and can help your skin look fresh and beautiful.
+• Oil Control/Prevention Lotions: Oil-preventing creams or lotions help reduce facial oils and can help your skin look fresh and beautiful.
 Keep in mind that these may not last all day, and you might have to try several different brands before you find one that works to your satisfaction.
-These are also available in serums and are sometimes combined with moisturizers, like MAC Cosmetics' Oil Controlling Lotion.
+These are also available in serums and are sometimes combined with moisturizers, like MAC Cosmetics Oil Controlling Lotion.

 • Oil Blotting Papers: Oil blotting papers, like the ones offered by Clean and Clear, are specially designed to absorb the oils on your face.
 Gently press or blot against the skin.
 These can be used with great results on bare skin or over makeup.
 In a pinch, you can do the same thing with a piece of tissue, although it won't absorb as much grease.